What Collections Accounts Are Hiding in Your Credit Report?

 Parties involved in the investigation of your disputed error are required to reach a resolution within 30 days and send you information regarding the decision.
 Notations can be removed or changed to correct inaccurate statements and you will be able to move forward with a healthier credit report.

 Why you should pay old collections debt

 In checking your credit report, you may have come across a debt you forgot you had.
 An unpaid internet bill or even a lost library book can result in a debt being sent to collections which causes it to appear in your history.

 This notation may seem insignificant being that it is old and maybe amounts to less than a couple hundred dollars, but resolving the unpaid debt is necessary and when it comes to improving your finances and ability to borrow, every little bit helps.

-Paying any uncovered debt in a timely manner will not only prevent collection agencies or companies from suing you for court-ordered wage garnishments or the account balance, it will also cause an unpaid debt to identified as paid in full.
+Paying any uncovered debt in a timely manner will not only prevent collection agencies or companies from suing you for court-ordered wage garnishments or the account balance, it will also cause an unpaid debt to be identified as paid in full.
 Even though this debt remains listed as part of your history for a total of 7 years, lenders are more likely to work with individuals whose collections account have been resolved and are in good standing.

 Taking the time to monitor and maintain your credit report will ensure your identity is protected, your relationships with creditors are recorded accurately, and that all past debt has been appropriately settled.
 With these things in place, you will be on your way to achieving your most desired financial goals.

 Wishes for success,

 Do You Have Questions About or Suggestions on Checking A Credit Report?